BaskoroR725/2.Academind-essential/README.md

-# React Basic Essentials
+# React Basic Essentials - Deep Dive

-React basic about JSX, component , etc
+More deep about react basic, what react can do
 Lecture from Academind Maxemillian